Latte Tags

 • double: {{...}}

-• off: completely disables Latte tags
+• off: completely disables Latte tag processing

 <script n:syntax="off">

-var obj = {var: 123}; // this isn't a tag any more
+var obj = {var: 123}; // this is no longer a tag

 </script>